Last reviewed: April 6, 2022

 - Small sample size.

-New-Onset Neurological Events in People with COVID-19 in 3 Regions in China (Ziong, September 2020).
+New-Onset Neurological Events in People With COVID-19 in Three Regions in China (Xiong, September 2020).

 Overall, in this large retrospective cohort study of hospitalized patients with COVID-19 in China, the incidence of new neurological events was low.

 - Retrospective multicenter cohort study of 917 symptomatic patients hospitalized with confirmed COVID-19 in China.

 - The mean age was 48.7 ± 17.1 years (IQR, 3 months-91 years).

 - 44% had non-neurologic comorbidities, and 3% had neurologic comorbidities.

 - Patients who had nonspecific symptoms that could be attributed to other causes were excluded.